melaxtech/clamp-examples/README.md

 # Build and Run
-You will need access to the MelaxTech Nexus repository.
-Please contact us for that.
+You will need access to the MelaxTech Nexus repository and a CLAMP License file.
+Please contact us for those.

 First, ~/.m2/settings.xml must be updated (if it exists) or created.
 If you do not have a file, then create one with this text: